 But what if your child was diagnosed with cancer, had to undergo toxic therapies and could also take evidenced-based, non-toxic therapies to reduce their risk of these horrible treatment-related side effects?

-To learn more about integrative therapies, those therapies that studies have shown will increase the efficacy of chemo while reducing the collateral damage, scroll down the page, post a question and I will reply ASAP.
+To learn more about integrative therapies for pediatric cancers, those therapies that studies have shown will increase the efficacy of chemo while reducing the collateral damage, scroll down the page, post a question and I will reply ASAP.